-Our point with these examples is that typical usage of "scale-free" is often associated with some fractal-like geometry, not just macroscopic statistics that are scaling.
+"scale-free" is often associated with some fractal-like geometry, not just macroscopic statistics that are scaling.
 This distinction can be highlighted through the use of the percolation lattice example, but contrived explicitly to emphasize this distinction.
 Consider three percolation lattices at the critical density (where the distribution of cluster sizes is known to be scaling) depicted in Figure 3(a)-(c).
-Even though these lattices have identical cluster size sequences (shown in Figure 3(d)), only the random and fractal, self-similar geometry of the lattice in Figure 3(a) would typically be called "scale-free," while the other lattices typically would not and do not share any of the other "universal" properties of critical lattices [Carlson and Doyle 02].
-Again, the usual use of "scale-free" seems to imply certain selfsimilar or fractal-type features beyond simply following scaling statistics, and this holds in the existing literature on graphs as well.
+Even though these lattices have identical cluster size sequences (shown in Figure 3(d)), only the random and fractal, self-similar geometry of the lattice in Figure 3(a) would typically be called "scale-free," while the other lattices typically would not and do not share any of the other "universal" properties of critical lattices [28].
+Again, the usual use of "scale-free" seems to imply certain self-similar or fractal-type features beyond simply following scaling statistics, and this holds in the existing literature on graphs as well.

-2.3.
-Scaling and Self-Similarity in Graphs
+2.3 Scaling and Self-Similarity in Graphs

-While it is possible to use "scale-free" as synonymous with simple scaling relationships as expressed in (2.6), the popular usage of this term has generally ascribed something additional to its meaning, and the terms "scaling" and "scalefree" have not been used interchangeably, except when explicitly used to say that "scaling" is "free of scale."
-When used to describe many naturally occurring and man-made networks, "scale-free" often implies something about the spatial, geometric, or topological features of the system of interest.
-(For a recent example that illustrates this perspective in the context of the World Wide Web, see [Dill et al. 02]).
+While it is possible to use "scale-free" as synonymous with simple scaling relationships as expressed in (6), the popular usage of this term has generally ascribed something additional to its meaning, and the terms "scaling" and "scale-free" have not been used interchangeably, except when explicitly used to say that "scaling" is "free of scale."
+When used to describe many naturally occurring and man-made networks, "scale free" often implies something about the spatial, geometric, or topological features of the system of interest (for a recent example of that illustrates this perspective in the context of the World Wide Web, see [35]).
 While there exists no coherent, consistent literature on this subject, there are some consistencies that we will attempt to capture at least in spirit.
-Here we review briefly some relevant treatments ranging from the study of river networks to random graphs, including the study of network motifs in engineering and biology.
+Here we review briefly some relevant treatments ranging from the study of river networks to random graphs, and including the study of network motifs in engineering and biology.

+2.3.1 Self-similarity of River Channel Networks

-2.3.1.
-Self-similarity of river channel networks.
-One application area where self-similar, fractal-like, and scale-free properties of networks have been considered in great detail has been the study of geometric regularities arising in the analysis of tree-branching structures associated with river or stream channels [Horton 45, Strahler 57, Hack 57, Marani et al. 91, Kirchner 93, Peckham 95, Tarboton 96, Dodds and Rothman 99].
-Following [Peckham 95], consider a river network modeled as a tree graph, and recursively assign weights (the Horton-Strahler stream order numbers) to each link as follows.
+One application area where self-similar, fractal-like, and scalefree properties of networks have been considered in great detail has been the study of geometric regularities arising in the analysis of tree-branching structures associated with river or stream channels [48, 94, 47, 62, 54, 76, 97, 36].
+Following [76], consider a river network modeled as a tree graph, and recursively assign weights (the "Horton-Strahler stream order numbers") to each link as follows.
 First, assign order 1 to all exterior links.
-Then, for each interior link, determine the highest order among its child links, say, $\omega$ .
-If two or more of the child links have order $\omega$ , assign to the parent link order $\omega + 1$ ; otherwise, assign order $\omega$ to the parent link.
+Then, for each interior link, determine the highest order among its child links, say, ω .
+If two or more of the child links have order ω , assign to the parent link order $\omega + 1$; otherwise, assign order ω to the parent link.
 Order k streams or channels are then defined as contiguous chains of order k links.
-A tree whose highest-order stream has order $\Omega$ is called a tree of order $\Omega$ .
-Using this Horton-Strahler stream ordering concept, any rooted tree naturally decomposes into a discrete set of "scales," with the exterior links labeled as order 1 streams and representing the smallest scale or the finest level of detail and the order $\Omega$ stream(s) within the interior representing the largest scale or the structurally
+A tree whose highest order stream has order Ω is called a tree of order Ω .
+Using this Horton-Strahler stream ordering concept, any rooted tree naturally decomposes into a discrete set of "scales", with the exterior links labeled as order 1 streams and representing the smallest scale or the finest level of detail, and the order Ω stream(s) within the interior representing the largest scale or the structurally coarsest level of detail.
+For example, consider the order 4 streams and their different "scales"